ykaito21/whattoeat_app/README.md

 ### About

 This is a small personal project.
 Any comments and reactions would be awesome!
+There is a twin app called [What2Do](https://github.com/ykaito21/whattodo_app), and please check
-Please check [other projects](https://github.com/ykaito21/flutter_projects/blob/master/project_list.md) too.
+[other projects](https://github.com/ykaito21/flutter_projects/blob/master/project_list.md) too.